purwasadr/capstone/README.md

 # CS50W Web Programming with Python and JavaScript

 ## About this app
 I created an application similar to Google Classroom.
 The reason I made this application is because I think this application is quite challenging to make.
 In this application teachers can create classes, then post materials and assignments.
-Meanwhile, students can comment on material posts and can submit assignments
+Meanwhile, students can comment on material posts and can submit assignments.

 ## Distinctiveness and Complexity
 Even though I made an application like Google Classroom, my application looks not completely the same as Google Classroom.
-In terms of complexity, this application uses quite complicated queries to the database, many display changes in the same page, and there are many url routes
+In terms of complexity, this application uses quite complicated queries to the database, many display changes in the same page, and there are many url routes.

 ## Files explanation
 * views.py